The Ink Pots

 Walking and hiking in the Canadian Rocky Mountains is inherent with risk due to a number of constantly changing conditions.
 These conditions include (but are not limited to) unpredictable weather, rain, flash floods, falling rocks, mudslides, falling trees and more.

 Other dangers include (but are not limited to) wild animals such as black and grizzly bears, elk, sheep, goats and insects, all of which can be aggressive.

 These hiking descriptions are designed to provide you with a good idea of what the hike will have to offer and some general guidelines about the hike.
 You are responsible for your own safety and well being while hiking!
 While these details have been put together through research by local professionals, you may encounter conditions not mentioned in the hike descriptions.
 Trail heads, signage, parking, etc. are also subject to change as well.

-In order to get the most recent conditions and details for any hike you undertake we strongly recommend that you contact the Banff Information Centre prior to your hike and they will provide you with the most current conditions and hike details for your enjoyment and safety of your hike.
+In order to get the most recent conditions and details for any hike you undertake we strongly recommend that you contact Parks Canada at the Banff Information Centre prior to your hike and they will provide you with the most current conditions and hike details for your enjoyment and safety of your hike.

 Parks Canada can be found at The Banff Information Centre at 224 Banff Avenue and is open from 9AM to 7PM in the Summer.
 They can be reached by calling 403.762.1550.